davelaursen/present-plus/README.md

 If you're looking for themes, Present-Plus has built-in support for the [Present-Plus-Themes](https://github.com/davelaursen/present-plus-themes) repo.

-## ALPHA
+## BETA

+Present-Plus is currently a beta product.
+Please submit any issues that you find so that they can be addressed before the 1.0 Release.

-Present-Plus is currently an alpha product.
-See the [beta](https://github.com/davelaursen/present-plus/milestones) milestone in the [Issues](https://github.com/davelaursen/present-plus/issues) section to see remaining items and the targeted beta release date.
+See the [1.0 Release](https://github.com/davelaursen/present-plus/milestones) milestone in the [Issues](https://github.com/davelaursen/present-plus/issues) section to see remaining items and the targeted 1.0 release date.

 ## Installation